High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 \subsection{Related Work}

 Our paper contributes to the growing literature on modeling multivariate functional data.
-We study the estimation of conditional independence structure from multivariate functional data in the setting of MGPs \citep{Qiao2015Functional}.
-For each component of multivariate functional data, \citet{Qiao2015Functional} projected observed functions on the corresponding function basis estimated by FPCA.
-Subsequently, the graph structure is estimated from the projection scores using the multitask extension of the graphical lasso \citep{kolar13multiatticml, Kolar2014Graph}, which estimates the precision matrix with a block structure.
+We study the estimation of the conditional independence structure from multivariate functional data in the setting of MGPs \citep{Qiao2015Functional}.
+For each component of the multivariate functional data, \citet{Qiao2015Functional} projected observed functions on the corresponding function basis estimated by FPCA.
+Subsequently, the structure of the graph is estimated from the projection scores using the multitask extension of the graphical lasso \citep{kolar13multiatticml, Kolar2014Graph}, which estimates the precision matrix with a block structure.
 However, the precision operator is ill-defined when the functional data is infinite dimensional, and their method is computationally expensive when the number of nodes is large.

 In the same setting, \citet{Qiao2017Doubly} proposed a dynamic functional graphical model that allows the graph structure to change over time. \citet{Zhu2016Bayesian} proposed a Bayesian approach to functional graphical models. \citet{zapata2021partial} studied estimation of the graph structure under the assumption of partial separability.
-Roughly speaking, partial separability assumes that the time-varying covariance of the MGP can be decomposed node-wise into a time-varying component and a constant. \citet{lynch2018test} proposed a test to verify the partial separability assumption.
-However, the assumption can be restrictive and may not hold in many settings. \citet{Zhao2019Direct} and \citet{zhao2020fudge} discussed direct estimation of the difference between two Gaussian functional graphical models without the need to estimate each individual structure. \citet{solea2020copula} extended the Gaussian functional graphical model to a copula version by allowing monotonic transformations of the FPCA scores.
+Roughly speaking, partial separability assumes that the time-varying covariance of the MGP can be decomposed node-wise into a time-varying component and a constant.
+However, this assumption can be restrictive and may not hold in many settings; \citet{lynch2018test} proposed a test to verify the partial separability assumption. \citet{Zhao2019Direct} and \citet{zhao2022fudge} discussed direct estimation of the difference between two Gaussian functional graphical models without the need to estimate each individual structure. \citet{tsai2023latent} studied a latent multi-modal functional graphical model. \citet{solea2020copula} extended the Gaussian functional graphical model to a copula version by allowing monotonic transformations of the FPCA scores.
+In addition, \citet{Li2018nonparametric} and~\citet{lee2022nonparametric} discussed a nonparametric functional graphical model; however, the graph therein is defined based on the additive conditional independence (ACI) relationship~\citep{Li2014additive,lee2016variable,Lee2016additive}, which is not equivalent to the conditional independence (CI) relationship and is thus not directly comparable to our paper.